-- 1. Recreation Services

-- 2. Respite for Caregivers

-- 3. Inclusion Services

-- 4. Training for program staff to increase successful inclusion in before and after school programs.
-WPRF collaborates with Broadscope Disability Services (previously named United Cerebral Palsy of SE Wisconsin) to provide the Respite and Recreation for the R & R Club.
-WPRF will collaborate with CESA 1 to provide additional training for staff members working in our before and after school programs and Inclusion Services to provide the necessary tools and knowledge in working with children with physical, cognitive disabilities and behavioral disorders.
+- 1. Respite for Caregivers - 2.
+Inclusion Services / Recreation Services - 3.
+Professional Development/Staff Training - a) WPRF collaborates with Broadscope Disability Services (previously named United Cerebral Palsy of SE Wisconsin) to provide the Respite and Recreation for the R & R Club.
 R & R Club (Respite and Recreation) is provided six Friday evenings during the school year at the Schuetze Recreation Center as a partnership with Broadcope Disability Services.
-Youth ages 0-18 years can attend the three hours of recreation activities provided by Boardcope staff and volunteers. parents/ or guardians are encouraged to utilize the respite time however best fits their needs.
-These Friday nights are highly utilized as a social time for the youth and a respite time for families.
-Inclusion Services are providing to youth, adults and older adults who request these services to participate in WPRF programs.
+Youth ages 0-18 years can attend the three hours of recreation activities provided by Boardcope staff and volunteers.
+Participants parents/ or guardians are encouraged to utilize the respite time however best fits their needs.
+These Friday nights are highly utilized as a social time for the youth and a respite time for families. - B) Inclusion Services are provided to youth, adults and older adults who request these services to participate in WPRF programs.
 An example of this service is a young boy who is hearing impaired, joined the WPRF baseball league and needs a sign language interpreter to participate in the program.
 Another example is an older adult who is deaf, needs a sign language interpreter to participate in several senior social groups at the Schuetze Recreation Center.
+WPRF promotes inclusion in all our recreation programs and we have experienced an increase in request for inclusion/ accessibility services. - c) Continual training for program staff is needed in order to increase successful inclusion in recreation and before and after school programs.
+WPRF will continue to collaborate with CESA 1, Bee Awesome Yoga and other agencies, to provide additional training for staff members working in recreation and before and after school programs.

-WPRF promotes inclusion in all our recreation programs and we have experienced an increase in request for inclusion/ accessibility services.
-Additional specialized training will also be provided to WPRF before /after school program staff to better support students with special needs and behavioral disorders in our program.
-Our goal is for all children to be safe and successful in our before/after school program.
-Over the past 9 years we have seen an increase of students in our program with special needs and more specifically behavioral disorders.
-Many of our students are receiving additional support and often time one-to-one support during the school day.
-To provide appropriate support and inclusion in our program, additional specialized training is needed for our staff.
-Trainings that have been identified include; ADHD, Autism Spectrum, Post Traumatic Stress Disorder in Youth, Diabetes Training and other training as needed throughout the school year.
+Additional specialized training will also be provided to WPRF recreation and before /after school program staff to better support individual student need, as children enroll in programs.
+Our goal is for all children to be safe and successful in our recreation and before/after school programs.
+Over the past 10 years we have seen an increase of students in our program with special needs and more specifically behavioral disorders.
+With 15% of our students receiving special education services during the school day and many students requiring accommodations with undiagnosed need and behavioral issues, we must provide relevant professional development to our team.
+Continuous support and training is needed in order to provide inclusion in our programs.
+Trainings that have been identified include; ADHD, Autism Spectrum, Anxiety, Post Traumatic Stress Disorder in Youth, Diabetes Training and other training as needed throughout the school year.